upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 The experiments are based on dynamic simulations in the time domain which allows for accurate control and test investigations during transients and steady-state.
-This is an essential difference to already available open- source solutions for the simulation of electrical energy grid, which, in contrast, usually perform the calculations in a (quasi)-stationar state [@Coffrin2018], which does not allow an evaluation of e.g. control on component level in case of load fluctuations in the grid.
+This is an essential difference to already available open- source solutions for the simulation of electrical energy grids, which, in contrast, usually perform the calculations in a (quasi)-stationar state [@Coffrin2018], which does not allow an evaluation of e.g. control on component level in case of load fluctuations in the grid.